 The 2006 Sector Plan confirmed the Light Industrial (I-1) Zone and made no specific land use recommendations for this area.
-The 2014 District Map Amendment rezoned properties to the Industrial Moderate (I-M 2.5 H-50) Zone.
+The 2014 District Map Amendment rezoned properties to the Industrial Moderate (IM 2.5 H-50) Zone.
 All properties in the office park are in the IM-2.5 H-50 Zone (Map 36).

 Crabbs Branch Way divides the office park into an eastern and western segment.
 Derwood Station, a primarily singlefamily residential community, is located east of the office park.
 Nationally and internationally known organizations, such as FedEx, American Red Cross, and SFC Energy are located within this area.
 Existing office buildings located at 7361 Calhoun Place, 7500 Standish Place, and 15400 Calhoun Drive exceed the 50-foot height in the IM Zone.
 These buildings are 78 feet, 51 feet and 64 feet in height, respectively.
 These properties were built under the I-1 Zone that permitted office buildings up to 12 stories.
-Three office buildings, 15850 and 15800 Crabbs Branch Way and 15810 Indianola Drive, at the northwestern quadrant at Indianola Drive and Crabbs Branch Way, are proposed for the EOF Zone since they are traditional office buildings.
-This Sector Plan recommends rezoning these properties to align the existing office uses with the Employment (EOF) Zone where offices are allowed as permitted uses, rather than limited uses in the IM Zone (Map 37).